 Please note that many applications fall somewhere between the “Likely” and “Very Unlikely” (see picture for more context).
 The scores are weighted according to our criteria and all other applications.
 If you don’t fall into the “Likely” category, make a case for yourself or your organization in the grant application (“I may not fit this criteria, but . . .”).

 Any student seeking a grant to travel to a country that is marked with a red asterisk on the “Travels Restrictions List” CANNOT receive funding.
-Countries that are listed but do not have the asterisk need to go through an approval process—which can take over six weeks after two additional Ballard Center forms are completed.
+Countries that are listed but do not have the asterisk need to go through a security approval process—which can take over six weeks after two additional Ballard Center forms are completed.
 These security forms need to be received from Todd Manwaring, director of the Ballard Center.
-Please note that going through the approval process does not guarantee that those countries will be approved for funding.
+Please note that going through the approval process does not guarantee that travel to those countries will be approved for funding.

 How much is a typical grant?